thunderrabbit/robnugen-journal-entries/2018/05/01state-of-my-life-address.md

     and whatever it's called when writin' an apostrophe instead of a g.
 32. 5pm.
 Gotta start going to Tokyo Men's Circle.
+33. 22:40pm  Great circle tonight, with one new man joining (out of 3 who said they would, and 3 others who said they might).
+34. I've been doing pushups and planks on a semi-regular basis.
+34. After reading [Habits by James Clear](https://jamesclear.com/habits), I have some new ideas about how to build new habits.
+The cycle of habit forming is interesting, but the habits based on personality is even more interesting.
+Instead of "I won't buy junk food," try "I am a person who eats healthily"
+35. Lin and I are scheduled to go do something tomorrow; I wonder what we will end up doing.
+36. I wonder if gravity is part of electromagnetism.
+Magnets attract over distance; gravity attracts over distance.
+Electromagnetic radiation and gravity both propogate at the same speed.
+Hmmm.